 Common Career Paths for Electrical Designer

-Though not the most common occurrence, Electrical Designers sometimes become Senior Electrical Engineers, where the average income is $96K per year.
+Electrical Designers do not often transition into Senior Electrical Engineer roles.
+The role averages $96K per year.
 It is quite typical for Electrical Designers to transition into roles as Electrical Engineers or Electrical Design Engineers, where reported median earnings are $8K and $7K higher per year.

 Electrical Designer Job Listings